 The fight against climate change and the subject of energy efficiency are interlinked.
 In 2015, the Paris Agreement set a binding target of keeping the global average temperature rise in this century as close as possible to 1.5 degrees Celsius.
 To address this climate emergency and reduce our carbon footprint, we need to significantly reduce greenhouse gas emissions.

-The United Nations Sustainable Development Goal 7 (SDG#7) focuses on ensuring access to affordable, reliable and modern energy.
+The United Nations Sustainable Development Goal 7 focuses on ensuring access to affordable, reliable and modern energy.
 Today, 840 million people do not yet have access to electricity.
-It is key that these ‘new’ energy consumers use it as efficiently as possible so we may prevent an increase in carbon emissions and ensure a transition to a climate neutral society that is just and socially balanced for all.
+It is key that these ‘new’ energy consumers use it as efficiently as possible to prevent an increase in carbon emissions and ensure a transition to a climate neutral society that is just and socially balanced for all.

 What are the benefits of energy efficiency?